Economic and Social Commission for Western Asia (ESCWA) Send us your World Day celebration to WDCD2017@unccd.int and we will post it on this page!

 An NGO "RSF" plans the World Day celebration by holding an event which studies the impacts of land degradation/erosion and promotes a traditional land restoration method using wild grass from grasslands.
 The method does not use any chemicals and instead uses natural control by sheep.

-Each year, Turkish General Directorate of Forestry organizes various activities in celebrating “World Day to Combat Desertification” on each June 17.
-This year, in order to raise awareness and stress the significance of afforestation, the General Directorate of Forestry’s Istanbul Regional Office and UNCCD’s Northern Mediterranean Regional Coordination Unit have collaborated to arrange an organization in one of the most popular shopping malls in Turkey, Istinye Park AVM.
+Also this year, the General Directorate of Forestry’s Istanbul Regional Office and UNCCD’s Northern Mediterranean Regional Coordination Unit have collaborated to arrange an organization in one of the most popular shopping malls in Turkey, Istinye Park AVM.
 Thanks to the great interest Turkish people have shown, 1,500 stone pine seedlings as well as handouts, flyers and other related materials were successfully distributed during the event.
 The General Directorate also organized the “Ankara Contemporary General High School Student Banner Competition" under the theme “Desertification and Future,” along with a painting competition in two secondary schools near Ankara, aiming to increase people’s interest in the fight against desertification and build knowledge on desertification among the young generations.

 The Turkish Foundation for Combating Soil Erosion, for Reforestation and the Protection of Natural Habitats (TEMA) plans to carry out a social media awareness activity and other various events with grassroots communities to observe the Day.